-Jeremiah was in a pickle.
-God had given him the unenviable task of telling the people that they had failed God and He was about to unleash His wrath upon them.
+In this scripture, we find Jeremiah in a pickle.
+God had given him the unenviable task of telling the people of Israel they had failed God and He was about to unleash His wrath upon them.
 Ouch!

 God remained faithful to Judah, in spite of their disobedience.
 He remembered His promise to restore His blessing.
 And because of His everlasting love, God showed His mercy on a faithless people and gave them a new covenant.

 This story from Jeremiah isn’t just a piece of history from long ago.
 It is meant for us right here, right now!
 Just like Judah, sometimes we find ourselves facing tough times.
 And just like Jeremiah, we might be in a pickle.

 When tragedy strikes us close to home, it can be hard to see the light at the end of the tunnel.
 The pain is too close and the struggle is too difficult.
 It’s almost impossible to see how anything in our lives can ever be right again.
 We’re at the crossroads and we have a choice to make.
 We can decide to turn our backs on God like the people of Judah.
 Or we can turn to God for help and rely on His promises during the tough times to come.

 The Bible is filled with so many blessings and promises from God!
 Each one of them is meant to give us hope for a better tomorrow.